“Adaptability is not imitation. It means the power of resistance and assimilation.”- Mahatma Gandhi

 However, navigating through shifts in technology and behaviors is not something that you can ingrain in your employees’ minds verbally.

-• Adaptive leaders have a thorough understanding of pros and cons of every employee, and manage them accordingly
+- Adaptive leaders have a thorough understanding of the pros and cons of every employee and manage them accordingly

 The principles that guide adaptive leadership models are listed below.

 Emotional intelligence is the core component of leadership.
-Emotional intelligence can be described as the act of recognizing and responding to yours as well as others’ emotions, overcoming stress, and being conscious of how your words and actions can affect others.
+Emotional intelligence can be described as the act of recognizing and responding to your as well as other’s emotions, overcoming stress, and being conscious of how your words and actions can affect others.
 Emotional intelligence can consist of the following attributes:

 Adaptive leadership calls for the leaders to display high levels of self-awareness, and how their verbal and non-verbal communication can affect the team.